Stock market today: Asian shares retreat after a lackluster day on Wall St, but Tokyo jumps 2%

 On Friday, big companies in the S&P 500 will begin reporting their results for the final three months of 2023.
 The broad expectation is for companies in the index to report modest growth in earnings per share from a year earlier.

-In the oil market, a barrel of benchmark U.S. crude rose 26 cents to $72.50 in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, gained 22 cents to $77.81.
+In other trading, a barrel of benchmark U.S. crude oil rose 37 cents to $72.61 on the New York Mercantile Exchange.
+Brent crude, the international standard, gained 32 cents to $77.91.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.